axsh/bashsteps/doc/intro-to-core.md

 For some types of scripts (for example very short ones, or non-destructive, fast executing scripts), it is not worth the effort.
-The problem is that often it is not until later that the benefit are understood for a particular script.
+The problem is that often it is not until later that the benefits are understood for a particular script.
 And then the programmer ends up wishing that the enhancements had been included in the script from the beginning.